-Gail Rappa (Tuscarora) is a professional artist who creates one-of-a-kind wearable art and sculpture from precious metals, hand carved elements, and semi precious stones.
+Gail is a professional artist who creates one-of-a-kind wearable art and sculpture from precious metals, hand carved elements, and semi precious stones.
 Her work has been featured in numerous publications, articles and group shows throughout the country.
 Founder and president of Friends of Tuscarora & Independence Valley, Rappa has served on the Elko Arts and Culture Advisory Board, taught for Very Special Arts in its youth detention program, served on the board of Elko Family Resource Center, and both helped create and held the position of gallery curator for the Great Basin College Art Gallery.
 She presently teaches teaching metal fabrication classes part-time at Great Basin College.

 Rappa moved to the small northeastern Nevada town of Tuscarora with her husband, plein-air painter Ron Arthaud, in 1997.
 They live and work year-round with their two young children in a brick house and assay office from the 1870’s that they have restored.
-If you are unfamiliar with Rappa’s award, check out “Wild Women Artists” at: http://www.wildwomenartists.com/
+If you are unfamiliar with Rappa’s artwork, check out “Wild Women Artists” at: http://www.wildwomenartists.com/

-Mark Salinas (Carson City) is the Director of Arts & Culture for Carson City.
-Prior to relocating to Nevada, Salinas lived in New York City for 19 years, where he worked at PaceWildenstein Gallery, Marian Goodman Gallery, and White Columns.
-He holds degrees from Washington University in St. Louis (Sculpture), Parsons School of Design in New York City (Fashion Design), and Central St. Martins (Tailoring).
+Mark is the founding Director of the Department of Arts & Culture for Carson City.
+Prior to relocating to Nevada in 2016, Salinas lived in New York City for 19 years having worked for PaceWildenstein Gallery, the Marian Goodman Gallery, the Brooklyn Art Museum, and the World Trade Center Site Memorial Design Competition.
+Salinas holds degrees from Washington University (Sculpture), Parsons School of Design (Fashion Design), and Central St. Martins (Tailoring).

-Jerry Schefcik (Las Vegas) has been a Las Vegan since 1961.
+Jerry has been a Las Vegan since 1961.
 His college career took him to Brigham Young University where he earned his BA in Art and Design, and on to the University of Denver for a MA in Art History and Museum Training where he interned with the Denver Art Museum.
 He worked as curator of Visual Arts for the Sangre de Cristo Arts Center in Pueblo, CO, and then moved to the Amarillo Art Center, Amarillo, TX as its Curator of Art.
 From Amarillo he returned to Las Vegas.
 Schefcik joined the University of Nevada Las Vegas (UNLV) in 1989 as curator of the Donna Beam Fine Art Gallery; he was promoted to its director in 1991.
 He concurrently served as Exhibitions Curator for Nevada Institute for Contemporary Art for more than a decade and curator for the McCarran International Airport Arts Advisory Sub-Committee for five years.

 As Director of Galleries, Schefcik oversees the Donna Beam Gallery and five satellite galleries throughout the UNLV campus, teaches the three-part Gallery Practices series and supervises the gallery internship program.
 In addition to his responsibilities at UNLV, he currently serves as a Commissioner for the City of Las Vegas Arts Commission and as a member of the RTC Arts in Transit Advisory Council.
 A central figure within the ever-growing Las Vegas art scene, Schefcik demonstrates his dedication to the past, present and future art endeavors of this city by contributing much of his time as an advisor, juror, and mentor to numerous arts organizations in Las Vegas and the Western Region.

-Ryrie Valdez (Reno) is the former gallery owner of Ryrie’s Art & Home, in Reno, NV.
+Ryrie is the former gallery owner of Ryrie’s Art & Home, in Reno, NV.
 As the storyteller for local and regional artists, she took great pride in connecting the artist with the customer by sharing details about the artist and their works.
 Valdez’s art education began in the cultural-rich city of Berkeley in the 1960’s and early 70’s.
 She attended UC Berkeley, taking undergraduate work in fine art and earning a Bachelor of Science degree in Art History.
 After graduation, she moved to Tahoe City, CA, taught art in the elementary schools and learned the art of picture framing.
 In 1980, she started the gallery/frame shop, Frames by Ryrie, which was a source of personal and public pride for 27 years.
 Valdez was very active in the art community in Tahoe City, and was a founding member of Sierra Artist’s Network, currently named, North Tahoe Arts, a non-profit organization that promotes the arts in North Tahoe.